zachpmanson/notes/notes/Notes/Software/Development/Programming Concepts/Authentication.md

 Authentication confirms that users are who they say they are.
-It is not [[Authorization]].
+It is not [[authorization]].

 Methods of authentication: